Skip to main content

 The body, however, is a system of exquisite balance.
 When an external source of testosterone is introduced, the body’s complex feedback loop, the Hypothalamic-Pituitary-Gonadal (HPG) axis, responds.
 It senses the high levels of testosterone and reduces its own natural production.

 Furthermore, the body possesses an enzyme called aromatase, which converts a portion of testosterone into estrogen.
-In a man on TRT, this can lead to elevated estrogen levels, potentially causing like water retention or gynecomastia (the development of breast tissue).
+In a man on TRT, this can lead to elevated estrogen levels, potentially causing side effects like water retention or gynecomastia (the development of breast tissue).

 Why Are Pharmaceutical Adjuncts Necessary?